lukaspfisterch/kl-execution-theory/axioms/00_overview.md

 This document introduces the five core axioms.
 Each axiom has its own dedicated file with a precise definition and further discussion.

+## Failure Modes (Index)
+- FM-1 Non-deterministic Delta (same state -> different output).
+- FM-2 Behaviour incomplete (executed step missing from V).
+- FM-3 Logical time ambiguous or not index-based.
+- FM-4 Trace not reproducible given same s0 and V.
+- FM-5 Governance decision not derivable from V (uses external state).
+- FM-6 Boundary violation not deterministically demonstrable from V.
+- FM-7 Observational time treated as semantic ordering (t_wall/t_perf used as t_index).
+- FM-8 Governance or boundaries execute or modify behaviour.

+Each axiom file includes a short FM mapping back to this list.

 ---

 ## 1. States and Deltas